aarav-paul/upstage-demo-showcase/README.md

 ![Solar LLM Demo](https://user-images.githubusercontent.com/[YOUR_USER_ID]/[REPO_ID]/[COMMIT_HASH]/solar-llm.png)
 *Advanced reasoning chat interface with chain-of-thought processing*

-> **📸 Screenshots**: To add your screenshots, upload them via GitHub's web interface or use an image hosting service like Imgur, then replace the placeholder URLs above with your actual image URLs.

 ### 🏠 Landing Page
 - **Professional Hero Section**: Clean introduction to all three capabilities